jeremyevans/rubyconflt2016-presentation/slides/slides.md

 </code></pre>

 !SLIDE
-.notes Another interesting aspect of Rodauth's internals is that while I mentioned that features like Login and Logout and modules, that is only part of the story.
+.notes Another interesting aspect of Rodauth's internals is while Login and Logout and modules, that is only part of the story.

 <pre class="sh_ruby" style="font-size: 40px; margin-top: 10px;"><code>class Auth
   include <b>Login</b>